What's going on: Start to finish

 In my compact framebuilding shop (235 square-feet), I build bicycles from the highest quality materials designed to the client's body measurements and the bike's intended use.

-All Frances framesets are assembled with True Temper Tubing manufactured in Amory, Mississippi and fittings from Henry James Bicycles and Paragon Machine Works, both in California and made in the USA.
+All Frances framesets are assembled primarilly with American-made tubing and components.
+I am working through my supply of True Temper and using the new Vari-Wall butted tubes from Ohio.
+Frame fittings and components come from Henry James Bicycles and Paragon Machine Works and many small parts are made here in the shop.

 Modern steel is light and has all the weight, flex and strength characteristics desirable in bicycle performance.

 Once I know who I am building for (body measurements, needs, desires- a lot of stuff!), Diamond frames are laid out in Bike Cad, a computer drafting program by Brent Curry.
 Many variables are customized per the riders needs.

 The Nichols hand-miller, made in Waltham, Massachusets, 1943.

 Most all main tube mitering is done with the Nichols.
 A great stout and compact machine.

 In addition to holding tube blocks for cutting main tubes, the fixture holds assemblies for cutting stems, chainstays, seatstays, brake posts, and more.